Chart Color Schemes

 Cobbitty - Bringelly is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Cobbitty-Bringelly, as per the latest Census evaluation, 96.1% of dwellings were houses with 3.9% being other types such as semi-detached homes, apartments, or 'other' dwellings.
-This compares to Sydney metropolitan areas where 90.4% were houses and 9.6% were other dwellings.
-Home ownership in Cobbitty-Bringelly stood at 29.2%, with mortgaged properties at 49.0% and rented ones at 21.9%.
-The median monthly mortgage repayment was $2,663, higher than the Sydney metro average of $2,475.
-The median weekly rent figure was recorded as $530 compared to Sydney's $490.
-Nationally, Cobbitty-Bringelly's mortgage repayments were significantly higher at $1,863 and rents were substantially above the national figure of $375.
+In Cobbitty-Bringelly, as per the latest Census, 96.1% of dwellings were houses, with 3.9% being semi-detached, apartments, or other types.
+This contrasts with Sydney metro's 90.4% houses and 9.6% other dwellings.
+Home ownership in Cobbitty-Bringelly stood at 29.2%, with mortgaged dwellings at 49.0% and rented ones at 21.9%.
+The median monthly mortgage repayment was $2,663, higher than Sydney metro's $2,475.
+Median weekly rent in the area was $530, compared to Sydney metro's $490.
+Nationally, Cobbitty-Bringelly's mortgage repayments were significantly higher at $1,863, and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing